Kranium2002/Movie_Recommendation/README.md

-# Movie_Recommendation
+# Movie Recommendation
-Using Matrix Factorization for movie recommendation
+Using Matrix Factorization for movie recommendationvusing MovieLens 1 million movie rewiews dataset. https://grouplens.org/datasets/movielens/1m/

 I have used matrix factorization based prediction method because it is easy to scale to massive data sets.
 When we use a distance based prediction method we run into the risk of overfitting ratings matrix.